-B2 and B3 are assessed through unseen examinations and, together with B5, through coursework (laboratory and field class reports, completion of quantitative and statistical calculation sheets, essays) during the first two years.
+B2 and B3 are assessed through unseen examinations and, together with B5, through coursework (laboratory reports, completion of quantitative and statistical calculation sheets, essays) during the first two years.
 Together with B1 and B4 these skills form a major part of the assessment of the final year research project.